Highly experienced management team with a track record of success in the pharmaceutical industry.

 Chief Executive Officer

-Jeremy Skillington began his biotechnology career in the Business Development group of Genentech, Inc in California in 2002.
-At Genentech he was responsible for executing over 40 licencing, investment and collaboration transactions.
-Returning to Ireland in 2009, Jeremy led Business Development and was a member of the Senior Management team at Opsona Therapeutics Ltd before becoming a founder and CEO of immuno-oncology company TriMod Therapeutics Ltd. In 2014 Jeremy joined German investment fund HS Lifesciences GmbH to provide start-up and business development support to portfolio companies ImmunoQure AG and Ethris GmbH.
+Jeremy Skillington, PhD began his biotechnology career in the Business Development group of Genentech, Inc in California in 2002.
+At Genentech he was responsible for executing over 40 licensing, investment and collaboration transactions.
+Returning to Ireland in 2009, Jeremy led Business Development and was a member of the Senior Management team at Opsona Therapeutics Ltd before becoming a founder and CEO of immuno-oncology company TriMod Therapeutics Ltd. In 2014 Jeremy joined German life science investment fund HS Lifesciences GmbH to provide start-up and business development support to portfolio companies ImmunoQure AG and Ethris GmbH.
+Jeremy joined Inflazome Ltd on its founding in 2016 and as VP of Business Development was instrumental in their acquisition by Roche in September 2020 for €380m upfront and significant downstream milestones for their portfolio of NLRP3 inflammasome inhibitors.
+He has been CEO of publicly listed Poolbeg Pharma Plc since June 2021.

-Jeremy joined Inflazome on its founding in 2016 and was instrumental in their acquisition by Roche in September 2020 for €380M (£325M) upfront and significant downstream milestones.
-Jeremy studied Biochemistry at the National University of Ireland, Galway where he was awarded his Ph.D.
-He performed his post-doctoral research at the University of California, San Francisco in the lab of Prof Rik Derynck.
+Jeremy studied Biochemistry at the University of Galway, Ireland where he was awarded his PhD.
+He performed post-doctoral research at the University of California, San Francisco in the lab of Prof Rik Derynck.
+He is currently an Adjunct Assistant Professor at Trinity College, Dublin in the School of Biochemistry & Immunology.

 Ian O Connell Grey 1223